Calvinfr96/puppy-pics-front-end/README.md

 <img src="public/Breed_Page_Screenshot.JPG" align="center" />

-Users can navigagate to the profile page to view dogs they have liked or delete their profile:
+Users can navigate to the profile page to view dogs they have liked or delete their profile:

 <img src="public/Profile_Page_Screenshot.JPG" align="center" />